 After Susie shearing, and us both hand sorting over 400 fleeces from our fine wool flocks, we ended up with a batch of fibre which did not meet the minimum 75mm length required for worsted spinning.
 But what to do? we couldn't bring ourselves not to use this luxurious, lustrous fine wool, but it couldn't be added to our current yarn.
 So as my Nan use to say, 'When in doubt hoard it' So we stored it.

-Susie, an experienced shepherdess and award winning shearer, spends the summer months shearing small flocks sheep, concerned as she saw so much of this beautiful fibre going to waste.
+Susie, an experienced shepherdess and award-winning shearer, spends the summer months shearing small flocks of sheep, concerned as she saw so much of this beautiful fibre going to waste.
 These farmers had small flocks, which were truly loved and cared for, but were not producing enough fleece to warrant it being spun.

 Why love us and invest in our yarn?